Canon 1000D vs 1100D

 - More modern: Reflects 2 years and 7 months of technical progress since the 1000D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 1100D is the clear winner of the contest (5 : 1 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the 1100D is the clear winner of the contest (6 : 2 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons